robertbuecker/nessundorma/STARTUP.md

 - Switch on the drive board (lower push button: "upwards pitched" sound!)

 ## Putzini and music computer

+**ALL OF THIS IS OUTDATED, THIS IS NOW HAPPENING ON THE MAIN COMPUTER AND/OR THE RASPI 4**

 If not running, start small MacBook Pro. user `antonie`, pw `20L07`.
 - Make sure it is connected to the `NESSUN DORMA` WiFi network.
 - If using Bluetooth to transmit the music, check that Bluetooth is connected to `blueLino 4G+`, and that the sound output (`alt-Click` on sound level control) is set to `blueLino 4G+`.